Top

 Samut Prakan, also called Pak Nam, is part of the greater Bangkok metropolitan area, making for a relatively short and easy day trip.
 It’s about 30 minutes by car or 1 hour and 15 minutes by public transportation from the center of Bangkok.

 When you’re here, you’ll want to explore the Muang Boran Ancient City (pictured above).
 This ancient city is actually a park with one of the world’s largest open-air museums.
-The “ancient city” is really replicas of the country’s important architectural sites.
+The “ancient city” is really a replica of the country’s important architectural sites.

 The entire city/museum is shaped like an outline of Thailand, with building replicas placed in their original geographical positions’ relative location.
 Some of these replicated buildings were even built to scale.